zac7777/Entropy/Deathwish, an Entropy Roguelike/Deathwish/Brainstorm for Deathwish.md

 | 8   | Event                                                |
 | 9   | Reroll, after 3 rerolls in total automatic boss room |
 	- After ten rooms, there is a boss room anyway
+- Different item types can function on different items
+	- Grimoires give three charges of a spell for 1 AP each
+	- Tonics grant a learned bonus
+	- Manuals grant a learned move
+	- Scrolls teach a spell